ChandraPrakash-Bathula/Customer-Churn-Prediction/README.md

 This phase of the study explores how incorporating customer sentiment analysis affects churn prediction accuracy across different models.
 The findings from this phase will guide future research directions and potential improvements in customer retention strategies.
 ```

-This README provides a concise overview of the project, describes the processes involved, outlines the improvements made in the current phase, and presents the future steps.
-It is formatted to be clear and accessible for other researchers or stakeholders who might review the project on platforms like GitHub.